Imprint of massive neutrinos on Persistent Homology of large-scale structure: The Foundation tenets of PERSISTENT HOMOLOGY

-As mentioned earlier, the filtration procedure constructs a set of (sub-)cubical complexes ($\mathbb{M}$) to the discrete data set.
-A trivial way to study $\mathbb{M}$ set is extracting the topological properties of its sub-complexes through their homology groups ($H_k(\mathcal{M}_{\vartheta_i})$), separately.
-Although, PH provides an approach which in addition to the capture of information of each sequence, quantifies the evolution of topological features by changing the filtration parameter and subsequently inclusion maps $\mathcal{M}_{\vartheta_{i}} \rightarrow \mathcal{M}_{\vartheta_{i+1}}$.
-By the term evolution, we mean the appearance ($birth$) and disappearance ($death$) of topological features by changing the filtration parameter.
-The persistent homology of $\mathbb{M}$ is given by $H_k(\mathbb{M})$, which contains information in the form of persistent pair $\vartheta^{(k)} = \left( \vartheta^{(k)}_{birth},\; \vartheta^{(k)}_{death}\right)$.
-A persistent pair indicates that a $k$-hole is born at level $\vartheta^{(k)}_{birth} $ and dies at level $\vartheta^{(k)}_{death}$.
-The information of persistent homology can be summarized in a multiset as $\mathcal{D}_k = \left\{\vartheta^{(k)}_i \right\}_i$ which is a collection of all persistence pairs and is known as persistence diagram.
-In Fig. \ref{fig:fig1}, we illustrate the density contrast field of a 2-dimensional toy data set.
-The field are sampled between $-1 \le \delta \le 6$ and some its sub complexes obtained from performing filtration are visualized as well.
-By reducing the value of proximity parameter the $k-$holes are appeared and also at some other thresholds they merge together and therefore they are disappeared.
+The filtration procedure constructs a set of (sub-)cubical complexes ($\mathbb{M}$) from a discrete dataset.
+One straightforward approach to studying the set $\mathbb{M}$ is to examine the topological properties of its sub-complexes through their homology groups $H_k(\mathcal{M}_{\vartheta_i})$ individually.
+PH goes further by quantifying the evolution of topological features as the filtration parameter changes, and by examining the inclusion maps $\mathcal{M}_{\vartheta_{i}} \rightarrow \mathcal{M}_{\vartheta_{i+1}}$.
+This evolution is characterized by the appearance ($birth$) and disappearance ($death$) of topological features.
+The PH of $\mathbb{M}$ is denoted by $H_k(\mathbb{M})$, which provides information in the form of persistent pairs $\vartheta^{(k)} = \left( \vartheta^{(k)}_{birth}, \vartheta^{(k)}_{death}\right)$.
+A persistent pair indicates that a $k$-hole appears at level $\vartheta^{(k)}_{birth}$ and disappears at level $\vartheta^{(k)}_{death}$.
+The information from PH can be summarized in a multiset $\mathcal{D}_k = \left\{\vartheta^{(k)}_i \right\}_i$, which is a collection of all persistence pairs and is known as the persistence diagram.
+In Fig. \ref{fig:fig1}, we illustrate the density contrast field of a 2-dimensional synthetic dataset.
+The field is sampled within the range $-1 \le \delta \le 6$, and some of its sub-complexes obtained through filtration are visualized.
+Cells that satisfy the super-level condition are shown in dark color.
+As the proximity parameter decreases, $k$-holes appear, and at certain thresholds, they merge and subsequently disappear.
 We can also define:

 to measure the persistency of a pair.
 Therefore one can construct the persistence diagram in terms of $\vartheta^{(k)}_{(i),birth}$, $\vartheta^{(k)}_{(i),death}$ and, $\vartheta^{(k)}_{(i),pers}$.
 Although the multiset $\mathcal{D}_k$ contains the PH information and can be used for demonstration purposes, but to achieve quantitative results for further analysis, we use statistical criteria defined over the persistence pairs \citep{biagetti2021persistence,masoomy2021persistent,2022PhRvE.106f4115M}.
 The persistence diagram is the raw output of PH.
 To construct tractable and interpretable topological features that are sensitive to cosmological parameters and suitable for cosmological inferences (e.g., Fisher forecast analysis), various methods have been introduced to map the persistence diagram to summary statistics \citep{adams2017persistence}.
 Additionally, computing the associated covariance matrix from a persistence diagram can be time-consuming due to challenges related to high dimensionality.
 Therefore, in the remainder of this section, we will provide a brief review of some one-dimensional summary statistics.